MYHockey Logo Follow MYHockey on Twitter Follow MYHockey on Facebook MYHockey News Feed

 Everything is relative.
 The number specifically means nothing, but might be used to understand the relative competitiveness of two different teams.
 A 1.0 point differential equates to a theoretical goal 1.0 goal advantage by the team with the higher point value.
 Squirts, Peewees, Bantams, Midgets/Prep/HS, Juniors and College are all calculated separately.
 While a Peewee Minor AAA team can get a pretty good sense on how good they would fair against a Peewee Major AA team because all Peewee ratings are calculated relative to one another, one cannot compare a Squirt Major AAA team to a Peewee Minor AA team in the same fashion.
 MYHockey has some limitations and figuring the relative difference between stronger squirt teams and weaker peewee teams is one of them.

 Teams are displayed on the rankings only after having played at least five games against other teams in the system.
-Games not recorded via publically accessible team, league and tournament web sites are unlikely to be recorded (there is no magic here).
+The minimum number of games gets bumped up to ten (10) after the first ranking of February.
+Games not recorded via publically accessible team, league and tournament web sites are unlikely to be recorded.
+Teams that are part of divisions where no one has volunteered to enter/approve game scores make it less likely that all game scores will be recorded.

-Missing scores are typically not in the system for one of a few different reasons.
-First, divisions of leagues that MYHockey considers or which are labeled as "B" level travel are not eligible for MYHockey and games against these teams will not be entered into MYHockey.
-Second, game scores found on league and team web sites are the primary source of MYHockey volunteers and if the game score is not located on a web site where someone is looking, it will not get entered into the system.
-Third, game scores against ambiguous teams (i.e. "Flames" or "Chicago Blues" or "Columbus") will not get recorded unless the exact team can be identified.
+Missing scores are typically not in the system for one of a couple different reasons.
+Game scores found on league and team web sites are the primary source for MYHockey volunteers and if the game score is not located on a web site where someone is looking, it will not get entered into the system.
+Also, game scores against ambiguous teams (i.e. "Flames" or "Chicago Blues" or "Columbus") will not get recorded unless the exact team can be identified.
 Spell out team names and levels more clearly so there is no question in the mind of our volunteers.
 Lastly, some scores are not entered or entered in a timely fashion because there is no volunteer covering their league/division.
 Please consider volunteering or becoming a member.
 To find out more, go to the Report Scores Page.

 MYHockey members can now request that games against teams of a different age level or games against ineligible teams be added to the system so that their game schedule can be 100% complete.
 If these things are of interest to you, please consider a membership.